Getting started with Cloud Compliance

 If this the first time that you enabled Cloud Compliance, Cloud Manager deploys the Cloud Compliance instance in your cloud provider.

-Cloud Compliance starts scanning the data on each working environment.
-Data will be available in the Compliance dashboard as soon as Cloud Compliance finishes the initial scans.
+As soon as the instance is available, Cloud Compliance starts scanning the data on each working environment.
+Results will be available in the Compliance dashboard as soon as Cloud Compliance finishes the initial scans.
 The time that it takes depends on the amount of data—it could be a few minutes or hours.

 Verifying that Cloud Compliance has access to volumes